tangrams/tangram-docs/pages/Tangram-Overview.md

 ## Tangram-ES

 Tangram-ES is a C++ library intended for use in mobile applications.
 It uses [OpenGL ES](https://www.khronos.org/opengles/) to construct and draw vector and raster map data at high speeds.
-It's available for inclusion in Android apps through an [Android SDK](https://mapzen.com/documentation/tangram/android-sdk/0.4/).
+Its available for inclusion in Android apps through an [Android SDK](https://mapzen.com/documentation/tangram/android-sdk/0.4/).

 ## The Scene File